How to Measure Employee Ownership

 Other more intangible indicators of ownership include general facility cleanliness, how people treat each other each day, and how open people are to sharing performance feedback.
 While it is tough to come up with a number for these types of indicators, you can easily gauge where you are at relative to them by simply walking through the facility or sitting in a break room.

 Another more intangible indicator of ownership involves the degree to which a given performance improvement initiative, such as 5S, lean six sigma, or process improvement teams, is supported and can be sustained over time, by both your front line people and your middle managers.
 That brings up another question.
 How much ownership do your supervisors and managers have in the success of the company?
-How does their personal ownership levels and feelings affect the ownership levels of their people?
+How do their personal ownership levels and feelings affect the ownership levels of their people?

 Employee Ownership Drives and Sustains High Performance